Configure Git to use Windows Secure Channel (SChannel)

 GIT_CURL_VERBOSE=1 git clone https://github.com/user/repo.git

-# Test SSL connection directly
+# Test the SSL connection directly against a specific CA bundle

 openssl s_client -connect github.com:443 -CAfile /path/to/ca-bundle.crt